a3794110/car-assistant-chatbot-based-on-telegram-/README.md

 ## Finite State Machine
 ![fsm](./show-fsm.png)
 ## Usage
 This chatbot has the ability of natural language processing .
-Therefore,if the input text does not in the transition of finite state machine,it will respond you with 'perfunctory' words by package 'nltk'.
+Therefore ,  the input text does not in the transition of finite state machine , it will respond you with 'perfunctory' words by package 'nltk'.

-On the other hand, if the input text exist in the transition of finite state machine,it will act as follows.
+On the other hand, if the input text exists in the transition of finite state machine , it will act as follows.
 The initial state is set to `user`.
 * Start in user
 	* Input: "reset the car"